hacktiv8/phase-0-activities/modules/dev-ecosystem-community.md

 ## Mengevaluasi kemampuan dan kepribadian diri

-- Ikuti kuis "[Are You a Bad or Good Developer?](https://www.codementor.io/learn-programming/bad-developer-vs-good-developer) di Codementor
+- Ikuti kuis "[Are You a Bad or Good
-- Ikuti kuis [16 Personalities](https://16personalities.com).
-Lalu tunjukkan hasilnya pada profil kamu di website.